jpe442/dodateweb/README.md

 [![Wercker](https://img.shields.io/badge/Material-UI-red.svg?colorB=01bcd4)]()

 ##### React JS/Redux | React Native/Redux | React-DnD | JavaScript | PostgresSQL | Ruby on Rails | HTML5 | CSS3 | Material-UI
+---

 [//]: # (Brief explanation of what the app is and does)

 DoDate is a Kanban-inspired todo productivity solution wherein users can create unscheduled todos in a list (todo), distribute them accross a one-week calendar (doing), and finally mark them as complete to move them off the calendar to another list (done).
-Utilizing the latest frontend technologies - Redux, ReactJS, React Native, React DnD, and Material UI - DoDate epidomizes the modern single-page-app (SPA).
+Utilizing the latest frontend technologies - *Redux, ReactJS, React Native, React DnD, and Material UI* - DoDate epidomizes the modern single-page-app (SPA).

 [//]: # (Discussion of technologies used)

+##### Frontend Technologies